CrazyFedde/docs/commands.md

 <a name="SlowmodeCommand"></a>
 ### Slowmode

-Disables the slowmode module or enables it with the given settings, users with the **text.manage_messages** permission are exempt from slowmode limits.
+Disables the slowmode module or enables it with the given settings, users with the **Manage Messages** permission are exempt from slowmode limits.
 The slowmode module can be disabled by running the command with no arguments; if the `limit` and `decay` arguments are given the module will be enabled with the given settings.

-The **general.manage_server** permission is required to run this command.
+The **Manage Server** permission is required to run this command.

 #### Usage